cisco-open/otel-js/README.md

 const express = require('express');
 const app = express();

-// This code should be replaced with the relevant instrument app.get('/', (req, res) => {
+// This code should be replaced with the relevant library instrument app.get('/', (req, res) => {
   res.send('Hello world');
 });